Skip to main content

 Image from Anjappar

 Located in the Museum District is the multi-level Amsterdam outpost of the respected Anjappar chain, specialising in Chettinad cuisine, a Northern Indian region known for its subtle, aromatic food and internationalized tastes courtesy of the spice trade.
 Originally founded in Chennai in 1964, it’s no wonder this family-friendly spot is always packed with Indian expats looking for an authentic taste of home.
-Highlights of a recent meal included wholesome mutton rib soup (apparently, the South Indian cure-all for the common cold), crab masala curry with coconut, mutton dum biriyani (long-grain rice slow-cooked in a heavy-bottomed pot to intensify the flavours) and housemade cardamom-infused kulfi (a dense, frozen dairy dessert).
+Highlights of a recent meal included wholesome mutton rib soup (apparently, the South Indian cure-all for the common cold), crab masala curry with coconut, mutton dum biriyani (long-grain rice slow-cooked in a heavy-bottomed pot to intensify the flavours) and homemade cardamom-infused kulfi (a dense, frozen dairy dessert).

 Anjappar | Van Baerlestraat 134, Oud-Zuid